American Art in Dialogue with Africa and its Diaspora

 October 4–5, 2013

-"American Art in Dialogue with Africa and the African Diaspora" is organized by the Smithsonian American Art Museum in partnership with the Smithsonian’s National Museum of African Art and the National Museum of African American History and Culture.
-Part of the Terra Symposia on American Art in a Global Context, it is supported by a generous grant from the Terra Foundation for American Art.
+"American Art in Dialogue with Africa and the African Diaspora" was organized by the Smithsonian American Art Museum in partnership with the Smithsonian's National Museum of African Art and the National Museum of African American History and Culture.
+Due to the federal government shutdown, the event was held at the National Museum of Women in the Arts.
+Part of the Terra Symposia on American Art in a Global Context, it was supported by a generous grant from the Terra Foundation for American Art.
 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
 To further cross-cultural dialogue on American art, the foundation supports and collaborates on innovative exhibitions, research, and educational programs.
 Implicit in such activities is the belief that art has the potential both to distinguish cultures and to unite them.

 For symposium information, please email AmericanArtSymposium[at]si.edu or telephone Amelia Goerlitz at +1 (202) 633-8353.
 Faxes may be sent to +1 (202) 633-8372.